 Ultimately, the law of agency is governed by complex common law rules.
-If you are unclear as to the nature of the relationship, please contact the Program Services, Consumer Taxation Programs Branch for a ruling.
+If you are unclear as to the nature of the relationship, please contact the Policy, Rulings and Services, Consumer Taxation Programs Branch for a ruling.

-When an agent makes a purchase on behalf of a principal, only the agent is eligible to apply for a refund of the PST paid on that purchase.
-The definition of "purchaser" in section 1 of the Act specifies that when a person acquires TPP at a sale for use or consumption by a principal for whom the person acts as agent, that person (the agent) is the only purchaser.
+The definition of "purchaser" in section 1 of the Act specifies that when a person acquires TPP at a sale for use or consumption by a principal for whom the person acts as agent, that person (the agent) is a purchaser.
 The definition of purchaser also contains similar provisions relating to software and taxable services.

 The refund provisions in the Act (and regulations) generally state that they apply to the purchaser, or to the person who paid the tax on a purchase - who will generally be the purchaser (agent).
 The fact that the consideration (e.g., cash) paid to the seller by the agent may be provided to the agent by the principal, or that the agent may be reimbursed by the principal, does not change the fact that the agent is the one who is statutorily required to pay the tax to the seller as a "purchaser."
 This includes cases where a credit card that has only the agent's name on it is used for payment.

 The principal can claim a refund because the principal is considered the person who paid the tax.